Skip to content

 • There are no suggestions because the search field is empty.

-Understanding Enrollment Periods (AEP, OEP, IEP, SEP)
+Understanding Enrollment Periods (AEP, GEP, OEP, IEP, SEP)

 This article explains the CMS-defined enrollment periods that allow beneficiaries to enroll in, switch, or disenroll from Medicare Advantage Prescription Drug (MAPD) plans.